o3de/o3de.org/content/docs/atom-guide/look-dev/six-point-lighting-tutorial.md

 You can initalize and use these properties of your surface later to define the lighting.

 ## Edit the pixel shader
-Now you will integrate the surface, initalize the values, and prepare to add custom lighting.
+Now, in the pixel shader, you will integrate the surface and initalize the values.
+This prepares the material to allow custom lighting.

-1. Open `EvaluateSixPointSurface.azsli`, which contains the `EvaluateSixPointSurface` function that is called in `SixPointLighting_ForwardPass.azsl`.
-You will make two main changes: use the correct UV for the current frame and initialize all the new properties that you added to your six-point surface.
+1. Open `EvaluateSixPointSurface.azsli`.
+In the `EvaluateSixPointSurface` function, you will make two main changes: use the correct UV for the current frame, and initialize the new properties that you added to your six-point surface.

+  At runtime, this function is called in `SixPointLighting_ForwardPass.azsl`.

 2. Get the UV for the current frame of the animation.